sagar-bei031/Processor_RISC_8_Bit/README.md

 - **Devided by Zero Flag [D]**: It is set if divider is zero.
 - **Zero**: It is set if result is zero.

-Every flag is affected in every ALU operations except NOP.

 ### Register File
 Register file contains eight registers (R0-R7) of 8-bit.
 Two registers can be read and one register can be written at the same time.
 The value of register R0 is always zero which help in move operation via ALU.

 ### Control Unit (CU)
 Control unit controls the signals such as ALU control, address buses, reset, write enable and so on.
 In one cycle, it reads instruction from external instruction memory, generate control signals and executes the operation.
-It consists program counter (PC) whic is incremented every cycle with exclusion of jump operation.
+It consists program counter (PC) whic is incremented every cycle with exclusion of jump operation and halt.

 ## Instruction Set